Skip to content

 Yes.
 We recognise the importance of communicating with parents of children at Kids on the Avenue.

-During the demolition phase, Development Victoria will provide progress updates directly to parents and also continue to work with the manager and staff of the centre.
-We are also happy to meet parents in person with technical advisors to discuss monitoring if requested.
+Development Victoria provides regular progress updates to parents and continues to work with the manager and staff of the centre.

 A new park is coming to The Avenue